Infini-T Force: Anime

 The anime was announced on March 26, 2016.
 It was inspired by the manga of the same name, but follows an original story.
 Kiyotaka Suzuki directed the series, while Toshiya Ono supervised scripts.
 Oh! great designed the original character concepts, Koji Nakakita handled the suit and mechanical designs, and Keiichi Sato designed the original hero concepts.
 The anime aired as part of NTV's AnichU one-hour programming block.
 The opening theme is "To be continued ... " performed by Flumpool and the ending theme is "Tick-Tock" performed by Edda.
 Viz Media announced during Anime Weekend Atlanta that they have licensed both the anime series and the film.
 It is being streamed on Tubi TV.

 Manga

 The manga was serialized in Hero's Inc.'s Monthly Hero's magazine from October 31, 2015 to December 25, 2020.
 It was written by Ukyō Kodachi and illustrated by Tatsuma Ejiri.
 Udon Entertainment announced during their Anime Expo 2017 panel that they have licensed the manga.
+At Anime NYC 2024, Mad Cave Studios announced that they licensed the manga for publication under their Nakama Press imprint.